 About Propellerhead and New Zealand:

-Our clients include New Zealand's largest government transport entity - Auckland Transport; the governing body of rugby union - New Zealand Rugby; one of our largest telcos - Spark; our national postal service - New Zealand Post; and the government Ministry of Education, Auckland War Memorial Museum, and mobile phone operator Skinny.
+Our clients include New Zealand's largest government transport entity - Auckland Transport; the governing body of rugby union - New Zealand Rugby; one of the largest telcos - Spark; our national postal service - New Zealand Post; and the Ministry of Education, Dimension GRC, Auckland Museum and ESR.

 Recently we were ranked third in the world for best country to live and work in by the HSBC Expat Explorer survey, first in the world on the latest Transparency International Corruption Perceptions Index (CPI), and greatest country on Earth in the latest Telegraph Travel Awards.

 At Propellerhead, we value globally relevant skills and mindsets, and European citizens become highly valued members of our team.
 As our company grows, we would love to give more Europeans the opportunity to live and work in our beautiful country.

 In October 2018 we're travelling to Europe to interview candidates who may want to move to New Zealand and work for us.

 Sound interesting to you?
 Take a look at our open positions and let us know if you're interested:

 We pride ourselves on our use of the right technologies, the hiring of smart people, and our carefully thought-out, beautiful offices.

 We believe a few things help make this a special place to work: